WiktorB2004/XChat-C--/README.md

-# Overview
+# XChat: Real-time Chat Application

+XChat is a real-time message sending application built in C++ using the Qt framework.
+It allows users to exchange messages in real-time via a graphical user interface or host their own private network.
+The project consists of two main modules: the server and the client.

+App Documentation: [Link](https://wiktorb2004.github.io/XChat-Cpp/)

+## Note for visitors

 This project is a playground for prototyping.
 This allows me to learn the functions of the libraries/languages that are used and then iteratively build new functionalities.
 This way of development is based on learning from mistakes, which manifests itself in the implementation of the next iteration.
 If done correctly, it means that the method used to create a feature is the result of trying many solutions, which ensures that it is properly chosen for the project.
 In addition it also allows for a quick process of learning new language or library features.

-# XChat: Real-time Chat Application

-XChat is a real-time message sending application built in C++ using the Qt framework.
-It allows users to exchange messages in real-time via a graphical user interface.
-The project consists of two main modules: the server and the client.

-App Documentation: [Link](https://wiktorb2004.github.io/XChat-Cpp/)

 ## Features

 - Real-time message exchange
-- Creating Group chats
+- Creating Group chats inside same network
-- Adding contacts
+- Direct messages inside the same network
 - Graphical user interface built with Qt
-- Server-client architecture
-- Cross-platform support
 - User Authentication
+- Hosting your own network

-## Requirements
+## Requirements - build and tested with

 - C++ compiler (supporting C++11 or higher).
+- Go (1.21.6 or higher if running server).
-- CMake (3.10 or higher).
+- CMake (3.27 or higher).
-- Qt framework (6.0 or higher).
+- Qt framework (6.6 or higher).
 - Docker (if running with Docker).

 ## Installation